ByteMeDirk/apache-airflow-dev-server/README.md

 Run `docker-compose -f docker-compose.yml up --build` and find the local dev server on `localhost:8080`.

-Note: if compose refuses to build with unknown permission issues; `chmod +x`
+Note: if compose refuses to build with unknown permission issues; `chmod +x` usually for `airflow-entrypoint.sh`